Computer Science, B.S. to Computer Science, M.S. Accelerated Program

 Introduction to Computer Science: Special Topics

-With permission, a computing-intensive course from another discipline may be substituted.
+With permission, a computing-intensive course from another discipline may be substituted as long as it is not already fulfilling another requirement.
 Examples of such courses include:

 Biomedical Engineering Computing